For the average person who wants to lose weight

 Wash the lid, especially its rim, before you open a can.

 After you empty the can, smell it inside.
 If you have a tingly sensation, if it smells like metal / oxidation, don't buy that product / brand again.
-Basically, the metal of the can leaches into the food, makes it taste bad and makes it unsafe on the long term.
+Basically, the metal of the can has leached into the food, which makes it taste bad and unsafe on the long term.

-If the metal or plastic can contains oil, throw the oil because bisphenol-A is attracted by fats.
+If the metal or plastic can contains oil, throw away the oil because bisphenol-A is attracted by fats.
 It may be a good idea to throw away any fluid from the can, be it oil or water.
+(Oil should not be thrown down the drain because it solidifies and may end up clogging the pipes.)

 Don't scrape (the inside of) the can.